OneUptime/oneuptime/README.md

  - `smoke-test` - Smoke test that is executed after Fyipe is deployed to staging or production.
 If smoke test fails, the staging / production deployment will automatically be rolled back.
  - `status-page` - React project  - Status page project of Fyipe.
  - `zapier` - Fyipe integrates with zapier.
 This is where integration code is.
 This gets deployed to zapier directly.
+ - `init-script` - a container that runs schema migration script.

 ## Running this project in local environment.